Woo Pig Sooie! No. 16 Hogs end long skid to No. 7 Texas A&M

 Jefferson threw another TD early in the second quarter when AJ Green caught a pass in the left flat, shed one defender, did a stutter step around another one and then got a boost when linebacker Aaron Hansford basically pushed him past yet another defender inside the 25 on way to a 48-yard touchdown.

-Jefferson finished 7 of 15 for 212 yards with plenty of big plays.
-Trelon Smith added 82 yards rushing as the Razorbacks piled up 443 total yards
+Jefferson finished 7 of 15 for 212 yards passing and added 50 yards rushing.
+Trelon Smith ran for 82 yards as the Razorbacks piled up 443 total yards.

+“Defensively, we gave up too many big plays.
+We didn’t tackle well,” Aggies coach Jimbo Fisher said, pointing out the 307 yards given up before halftime.
+“Defensively, we did a good job in the second half, but we still gave up drive.”

 The Aggies cut the gap to 17-10 midway through the third quarter when Isaiah Spiller took a handoff up the middle, found an open gap and outran four defensive backs to the end zone for a 17-10 lead.
 That was most of Spillar’s 95 yards.